mydevground/healthcare_elt_pipeline/README.md

 To support enterprise-scale healthcare data processing, the ELT pipeline can be re-implemented using **Azure Databricks**, leveraging Spark-based distributed computing, secure credential management, and modular orchestration.

-### My Recommended Azure Databricks Key Components and Flow
+### My Recommended Azure Databricks Key Components Process

 - **Extraction**
   Source files such as Excel or CSV are ingested from Azure Blob Storage or Data Lake using Spark notebooks or Databricks Jobs.
 This replaces local file-based extraction with scalable, cloud-native ingestion.